-Students will consolidate their knowledge and understanding of pharmacology, mechanisms of intravenous drug interactions and adverse drug reactions to provide safe holisitc nursing care.
+Students will have opportunity to apply knowledge and understanding of pharmacology, mechanisms of intravenous drug interactions and adverse drug reactions to provide safe holisite nursing care.

-The module will also equip the student to develop, demonstrate and utilise appropriate graduate attributes, including management skills and applying quality improvement strategies to healthcare delivery.
+The module will also equip the student to develop, demonstrate and utilise appropriate graduate attributes, including management and leadership skills to consolidate care delivery.